 To Freeze

-As said before, I may store some fresh bakes in the freezer, but only after they have cooled down to ambient room temperatures − typically after 2 hours.
-Because sourdough is made from only flour, salt, and water − without dairy or eggs, it holds up extremely well in a frozen environment.
-I even recommend slicing bread in halves before freezing them so one can thaw as much or as little as one needs.
+As said before, I may store some fresh bakes in the freezer, but only after they have cooled down to ambient room temperatures — typically after 2 hours.
+Because sourdough is made from only flour, salt, and water — without dairy or eggs, it holds up extremely well in a frozen environment.
+I even recommend slicing bread in half before freezing it so one can thaw as much or as little as one needs.

 To Defrost